DanaraYSahadeo/Software-EngineeringII-A1/readme.md

 # Flask Commands

 1. flask init
-2. flask import_data
+2. flask import_data "username"

 After initializing and importing the database, you the user can enter any of these commands in the CLI:

-1. flask user create "username password" :- to create a user
+1. flask user create "username" "password" "role(admin/student)":- to create a user
 2. flask user list :- to list the users
-3. flask user create_competition "Competition Name" :- to create a competition
+3. flask user create_competition "Competition Name" "admin_username":- to create a competition
+4. flask user add_result "admin_username" "username" "result" "competition_name"
-4. flask user list_competitions :- to list all competitions
+5. flask user list_competitions :- to list all competitions
-5. flask user view_results :- to view results based on a username or a competition name
+6. flask user view_results :- to view results based on a username or a competition name

 # Features Implemented